spotify/confidence-sdk-go/README.md

 ### Creating and using the flag provider

 Below is an example for how to create a OpenFeature client using the Confidence flag provider, and then resolve a flag with a boolean attribute.
-The provider is configured with an api key and a region, which will determine where it will send the resolving requests.
+The provider is configured with an api key for authentication.

 The flag will be applied immediately, meaning that Confidence will count the targeted user as having received the treatment.